andikasagala/Pluto-Internet-Privacy/README.md

 <h3>Warnings:</h3><br>
-- Do not use for Banking login, Private account login (twitter, facebook, instagram, etc ) and Bitcoin/Cryptocurrency minning , etc. Use your default Internet Service Provider for it<br>
+- Do not use for Banking login, Private account login (twitter, facebook, instagram, etc ) and Bitcoin/Cryptocurrency minning , etc<br>
 - Science purposes only <br>
 - Install it in Unix Operating System<br><br><br>